lucas-mior/gummibbs/README.md

     introduce a wrong boot entry, if you happened to e.g.  install booster but not use it, snapshot it, and then start using it later.
-  * It is possible to get a wrong boot entry if the snapshot is messed up, or if you have more than one kernel save in `/lib/modules` (the most recent will be selected)
+  * It is possible to get a wrong boot entry if the snapshot is messed up, or if you have more than one kernel saved in `/lib/modules` (the most recent will be selected)

 ## Gotchas